smiroshnikov/_1JavaForTesters/src/main/java/playground1/linkedLists/readMe.txt

 problems with.

+Before getting to solutions I need to implement my own linked list and node classes, so I wont fuck up an interview in a very nice company

 [Citi]
 Question 1 - Write a function that will determine if a list is cyclic ?
 Question 1a - Optimnize your silution